AMD Format¶

 |---|---|---|

-@spec | Yes | The @id of the SMD this architecture describes. |
+spec | Yes | The id of the SMD this architecture describes. |

-@status | Yes | draft, review, approved, or implemented |
+status | Yes | draft, review, approved, implemented, or deprecated |

 Sections¶